-Nd thereby, as with the example of the Baptist in constancy, with zeal for justice perfectly conceived in the heart, he too was equally eager for the garments of penitence.
-Inasmuch as the fine linen of gentle kings he was accustomed till now to make use of was rejected : he clothed over his nakedness in rough hair-cloth.
-He also added breeches of hair-cloth, that he might more firmly mortify the flesh, and so make the spirit live.
-Now this just as in other spiritual exercises of his life, of a truth by covering privly with a few other garments, he hid from the eyes and notice of men : because he sought glory not from men, but from God.
-Likewise Saint Thomas, the true husbandman of God, departing from this world, was born into heaven on the fourth of the Kalends of January, of the year of the Lord one thousand one hundred and seventy one.
+Nd thereby, as with the example of the Baptist in constancy, with zeal for justice perfectly conceived in the heart, he too was equally8 eager for the garments of penitence.
+Inasmuch as the fine linen of gentle kings he was accustomed till now to make use of was rejected : he clothed over his nakedness in rough haircloth.
+He also added breeches of hair-cloth, that he might more firmly mortify the flesh, and <so> make the spirit live.
+Now this, just as <in> other spiritual exercises of <his> life, of a truth by covering privly with a few other garments, he hid from the eyes and notice of men : because he sought glory not from men, but from God.
+Likewise Saint Thomas, the true husbandman of God, departing from <this> world, was born into heaven on the fourth of the Kalends of January, of the year of the Lord one thousand one hundred and seventy one.
 To be sure in the fiftieth year of his age : to the praise and glory of God : to whom be honour and glory, through the infinite ages of ages, amen.
-But thou, O Lord, have mercy upon us.

 \blacksquare At Lauds only one Antiphon.
-All the rest as on the Feast.
-436.
+All the rest as on the Feast.11 494.

-At Prime on the Psalm Quicunque. which is Thee they rightly praise.
+[At Prime on the Psalm Quicunque. which is Thee they justly praise.
 [118].